Teambuildrapp/trimoji-api-doc/source/index.html.md

 Parameter | Type | Description
 --------- | ------- | -----------
-token | String | The token of the profile who you want the informations to be returns.
+token | String | The token of the assessment you want to get the profile for.

 ### Description